Madysen Delosh ‘19

 Along with finishing up the requirements for her associate’s degree in Veterinary Technology and preparing to enter COLSA's four-year Animal Science program, Madysen Delosh '19 also finds time to teach people how to sail.
 It’s a near life-long passion for this Boston, Massachusetts native who says she’s been sailing since she was 7 years old.

-Madysen Delosh: During my time at UNH, I feel proud about everything I have accomplished.
+Madysen Delosh: I feel proud of everything I have accomplished during my time at UNH.
+I feel proud about everything I have accomplished.
+I have become President of the UNH Veterinary Technology Club, Secretary of the UNH Sailing Team, and have become a skilled veterinary nurse.
 I have become President of the UNH Veterinary Technology Club, Secretary of the UNH Sailing Team, and have become a skilled Veterinary Nurse.
 I am proud of my schoolwork, the friends I have made and competing in college level regattas - and coming in first in multiple.
 I am also glad I got involved and have completed outing club trips such as white water rafting in Maine and the Alternative Break Challenge (ABC) during spring break.
 The ABC trip was involved with Habitat for Humanity, and we worked on building houses for low-income families for the length of spring break in South Carolina.
 It was a lot of fun and really rewarding.

 Delosh: I am motivated by my desire to learn and succeed, my family and my passion for the field I am in.